<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 7. Liriope

-This simple plant is a low maintenance, groundcover that is sometimes called “lilyturf” or “monkey grass.”
+This simple plant is a low-maintenance, groundcover that is sometimes called “lilyturf” or “monkey grass.”
 It’s a tough, perennial that works in those hard-to-plant areas.
 That’s because it can thrive in the full sun but still works in deep shade, too.
 It’s also drought-tolerant.
-Liriope has wide, dark green and grass-like foliage and it produces spiky white or purple flowers in late summer.
+Liriope has wide, dark green, grass-like foliage, and it produces spiky white or purple flowers in late summer.

 liriope around walkway